eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/feature-map.md

 ### Wallet to Wallet

 An EUDI Wallet User can request that another EUDI Wallet User share an attestation of attributes using their EUDI Wallet Instances when they are in close proximity.
-Expand to explore detailed functional specifications for 'Wallet to Wallet' interaction capabilities.
+Expand to explore detailed functional specifications for "Wallet to Wallet" interaction capabilities.

 | Feature | Description | Status |